doomvox/raku-study/notes/talks/multidispatch_vs_case/compare_contrast_and_extinguish.md

     1.  groups subsets by the type they're based on

-    2.  then uses the order of definition of subsets based on same type
+    2.  uses the order of definition for subsets based on same type